Eugenia B. Hopper

 “When you learn, teach.
 When you get, give.” ---- Maya Angelou

-Dr. Hopper loves to travel.
+Dr. Hopper loves to travel and promote wellness.
 She also has a passion for reading and writing children’s books.

 Teacher preparation, professional development, teacher retention and teacher working conditions, as well as culturally sustaining pedagogy.